If you missed any Ask Julie podcast episodes, here they are in one convenient place so that you can listen (or

-Please post a review on iTunes for us (here’s a handy guide)?
+Please post a review on Apple Podcasts for us (here’s a handy guide)?
 Help a homeschooler like you find more joy in the journey.
 Thanks!

 Can you believe this is the final episode of the Ask Julie series?!
-I’ve read the feedback from everyone who’s written in, or left an iTunes review, and I’m deeply touched to hear how this series has resonated with you—the listeners!
+I’ve read the feedback from everyone who’s written in, or left an Apples Podcast review, and I’m deeply touched to hear how this series has resonated with you—the listeners!

 Let’s give a big round of applause for each guest!
 Their vulnerability and bravery has been such a gift to all of us!